NoviceDock/NoviceDock-Wiki/contribute.md

 * Get a mentor badge on NoviceDock

 ### Learn
 * Some mentors come into the syllabus knowing everything, other mentors write them because THEY want to learn.
-The mentors who choose the latter route can sometimes end up being better teachers, because they link like beginners.
+The mentors who choose the latter route can sometimes end up being better teachers, because they think like beginners.

 ### Donations
 * NoviceDock uses [BuyMeACoffee.com](https://www.buymeacoffee.com/novicedock) for donations.
 Readers cans donate to NoviceDock and specify the writer who we would like to donate to.
 This information is public, and we will transfer you any donations biweekly.